ndcbe/data-and-computing/notebooks/60258-organization/project2.md

 The hope is for each person to give their presentation and demonstrate their notebook in their research group meetings during the following semester.

+You must have a different partner for Projects 1 and 2.

 ## Learning Objectives

 By completing this assignment, you will: